 Our Collin County, TX Law Firm Handles All Types of Criminal Cases

-At Edgett Law Firm, we don’t think that a “minor” criminal charge really exists.
+At the Edgett Law Firm, we don’t think that a “minor” criminal charge really exists.
 Whether you’ve been charged with a misdemeanor or serious felony, the consequences can be long-lasting.
 We’ll do everything we can to poke holes in the prosecution’s case to increase your chances of success.

 We routinely help clients charged with: